-With the 1.3 mega pixel CCD camera, a camera is always handy.
-Taking a picture or recording a video clip and sending it away as part of a picture message or as an email attachment is just a few clicks away.
-The captured picture or video clip can also be sent via Bluetooth, infrared or cable.
+Taking a picture or recording a video clip and sending it away as part of a picture message or as an e-mail attachment is just a few clicks away.
+The picture can also be sent via bluetooth, infrared or cable.